Skip to main content

 Comparative and Contributory Negligence Laws by State

 This is known as comparative or contributory negligence.
-Each state has their own laws defining how to compare the negligence of the injured party to the defendants and how to determine the damages.
-This may have a major impact on your ability to be compensated for your injuries.
+Each state has laws defining how to compare the injured party’s negligence to the defendants and how to determine the damages.
+This may significantly impact your ability to be compensated for your injuries.

 Overview of Comparative and Contributory Negligence

-When filing a personal injury lawsuit, the compares the negligence of all parties involved.
+When filing a personal injury lawsuit, the court and/or the jury compare the negligence of all parties involved.
 The court examines the conduct of each party to determine who was at fault and how much they are at fault.
-Most states leave this matter for the jury to decide after hearing the evidence presented.
+After hearing the evidence presented, most states leave this matter for the jury to decide.

 When an injured party is found to bear some fault for their injuries, the court may reduce their compensation or not allow them to receive compensation at all.